Baraftab Rural District

 Baraftab Rural District (دهستان برآفتاب) is in Padena-ye Olya District (Note: Formerly Danakuh District) of Semirom County, Isfahan province, Iran.
 Its capital is the village of Kareh Dan.

 History

-In 2012, Padena-ye Olya Rural District was separated from Padena District in the establishment of Danakuh District, (Note: Renamed Padena-ye Olya District) and Baraftab Rural District was created in the new district.
+In 2012, Padena-ye Olya Rural District was separated from Padena District in the formation of Danakuh District, (Note: Renamed Padena-ye Olya District) and Baraftab Rural District was created in the new district.

 Demographics

 Population

 At the time of the 2016 National Census, the rural district's population was 5,104 in 1,547 households.
 The most populous of its 26 villages was Kifteh, with 929 people.